zahur76/MilestoneProject_2/README.md

 3. User goal: *be able to select different difficulty levels so I can adapt to my personal goals*</br>
 This was primarily achieved by providing a level select option which would change the card grid size and hence difficulty.
 Hence the user could change difficulty depending on his his what he wanted to achive.
-For example he could select easy level because he was new to the game.
+For example he could select easy hard because he wanted more of a challenge.

 4. User goal: *have feedback on how well i am performing so as I can track any improvements in memory*</br>
 This was achieved by using a counter indicating how many turns have been taken which can be used as a